 - For air line 2 1/4″ and up assume a 3% pressure drop per 100′ of air line and you should be safe

 Making Estimating Pressure Drop For Fittings Simple

-To make it simple, and to err on the side of caution, if I were estimating pressure drop for the fittings in my supply air line, I would factor in 5′ (five feet) of extra air line for every fitting, to allow for fitting caused pressure drop.
+To make it simple, and to err on the side of caution, if I were estimating pressure drop for the fittings in my supply airline, I would factor in 5′ (five feet) of an extra airline for every fitting, to allow for fitting caused pressure drop.

-www.kaeser.com/Online_Services/Toolbox/Pressure_drop/default.asp offers an on line chart into which you can put the parameters of your air lines, and it will calculate pressure drop for you.
+Another place to look is online to find a calculator – www.kaeser.com/Online_Services/Toolbox/Pressure_drop/default.asp offers an online chart into which you can put the parameters of your airlines, and it will calculate pressure drop for you.